This section describes how to configure non-persistent optimizer

 ANALYZE TABLE, then decrease

 sample size again.
-The more accurate statistics calculated by

 Smaller tables generally require fewer index samples than larger